BCOA/bcoa.com/src/pages/projects/this-is-the-first-project-in-the-series.md

 ---
 templateKey: project-page
-name: BC–OA First Project
+title: BC–OA First Project
-title: This is the first project in the series
+headline: This is the first project in the series
 featured: true
 previewImage:
   alt: this is the hero image alt text string